 To download the data, please fill out the form submission below:

-China’s overseas economic activity comes in many forms, led by diverse entities.
-The China’s Global Power (CGP) Database tracks power generating units financed through Chinese foreign direct investment (FDI) and loans from China’s two policy banks, the China Development Bank and the Export-Import Bank of China.
+China's overseas economic activity comes in many forms, led by diverse entities.
+The China's Global Power (CGP) Database tracks power generating units financed through Chinese foreign direct investment (FDI) and/or loans from China's two development finance institutions (DFIs)—the Export-Import Bank of China (CHEXIM) and the China Development Bank (CDB).

-To avoid confusion due to incomplete project-level information on the amounts of investment and finance, we do not include the transaction amounts in the database.
 The Chinese participants indicated for units in the database may not be the sole investor or financier of the project.
-Power generating units in the CGP Database may have other sources of finance besides Chinese policy bank loans and FDI.
+Power generating units in the CGP Database may have other sources of finance besides Chinese DFI loans and FDI.
 This could be the case for some projects, but oftentimes there are local or other international investments and financiers involved as well.
-When using the database for analysis, it is important to recognize that a larger project measured by generation capacity does not always mean greater amounts of investment or finance from China.
+When using the database for analysis, it is important to recognize that a larger project measured by generation capacity does not always mean greater monetary amounts of finance from China.
 The influence that Chinese entities have on the projects could be very different from project to project due to the different levels of their participation.

 Attribute: | Definition: |